In 2026, I still think the Kryptonite Kryptolok Standard is the best budget-priced, standard sized, mid-security lock available today.

 This version of the Kryptolok comes with a 4 ft long, 10 mm thick cable.
 And while I’ve already mentioned that this offers no practical security, I’ll also add that these cables are never easy to use!

 I find these cables a pain to thread through the wheels and difficult to attach to the U-lock.
 And how am I meant to carry it about?
-Am I supposed to thread it through the U-lock while its attached to the mount?
+Am I supposed to thread it through the u-lock while it's attached to the mount?
 If I do, it sticks out all over the place and gets in the way when I’m riding.
-I could put it in a bag but it tends to unravel and take up lots of room.
+I could put it in a bag, but it tends to unravel and take up lots of room.
 And what if I don’t have a bag?

-People often complain about the locking mechanisms of U-locks stiffening up and becoming unusable over time.
+People often complain about the locking mechanisms of u-locks stiffening up and becoming unusable over time.
 And while the Kryptolok has a rotating dust cover that will protect the locking cylinder from the worst of the weather, it’s not immune to this issue.

-However this is a problem that effects all U-locks and is more a case of poor maintenance and locking technique than a fault with the lock.
-If you clean and lubricate you lock regularly and make sure you fully insert your key before you turn it, this problem can usually be avoided.
+If you clean and lubricate your lock regularly and make sure you fully insert your key before you turn it, this problem can usually be avoided.

-Unfortunately, for some people this just doesn’t seem to work and in extreme cases the key may break off in the lock.
-While this is obviously very bad, the good news is that should it happen to you, if you send Kryptonite the lock, the keys and any bill you incur when removing the lock, then they will replace the lock and refund the locksmith bill!
+While this is obviously very bad, the good news is that should it happen to you, if you send Kryptonite the lock, the keys, and any bill you incur when removing the lock, then they will replace the lock and refund the locksmith bill!

-Does the Kryptolok Series 2 U-lock include insurance?
+Does the Kryptolok Standard U-lock include insurance?

-The Kryptolok is eligible for coverage by Kryptonites own Anti-Theft Program.
+The Kryptolok is eligible for coverage by Kryptonite's own Anti-Theft Program.
 If you register for this program and your bike is stolen as a result of your lock being broken, Kryptonite will pay you the lesser amount of either a) the cost of your bike or b) your insurance deductible.

 The amount they are willing to pay has an upper limit depending on the security level of the lock.
-In the case of this lock it is up to $1500 or £800.
+In the case of this lock, it is up to $1,750 or £1,000 or €1,500.

-So if you register for the program and your bike gets stolen through this lock being broken, then Kryptonite will pay you up to $1500 or £800.
-Sounds great eh?
+So if you register for the program and your bike gets stolen through this lock being broken, then Kryptonite will pay you up to $1,750 or £1,000 or €1,500.
+Sounds great, eh?

-Secondly should your bike be stolen, in order to make a successful claim you need to:
+Secondly, should your bike be stolen, in order to make a successful claim, you need to:

 - report the theft to the police within 72 hours